CoMMALab/commalab.github.io/_members/lucas.md

 group_rank: 3
 ---

-I am a Master's student at the CoMMA lab in the [Computer Science Department](https://www.cs.purdue.edu/) of [Purdue University](https://www.purdue.edu/).
+I am a Masters student in the CoMMA lab in the [Computer Science Department](https://www.cs.purdue.edu/) of [Purdue University](https://www.purdue.edu/).
+I am currently working on learning-based motion planning and trajectory optimization for realtime (millisecond!) planning.

-Though it's too early to say for sure, my research interests include vision for robotics, physics informed networks, and motion planning, especially in wacky and unusual situations.
-In the past, I have worked with RL, language-controlled robots, and planning with PDEs.
+I'm still sorting out my research interests, which broadly involve designing robotic systems and algorithms that can make informed adaptations to unseen and ever-changing conditions in the real world.
+Sometimes, this involves distilling high level semantic information into executable trajectories and motions.

+In the past, I have worked on projects spanning kinodynamic motion planning for wacky situations, distributed multiagent RL, open language querying, and human-robot interaction/intent modelling.
 I am also interested in how we can make proof-of-concept methods from literature reliable and explainable enough to deploy to commercial robots.